gschmutz/bigdata-spark-workshop/09-sql-on-bigdata-with-trino/README.md

 ## What you will learn

-- How to use Trino to query data stored in MinIO object storage using standard SQL
+- How to use Trino to query data stored in Object storage using standard SQL
 - How to register data in the Hive Metastore so Trino can discover and query it
 - How to create external tables over JSON and Parquet files in S3
 - How to run analytical SQL queries (aggregations, joins, filtering) in Trino